 Additional Information: There is no word limit for this question.
 We think you know what guidance we’re going to give here.
 Don’t overthink, overcraft and overwrite.
 Just answer the question in clear language that those of us who don’t know your world can understand.

-Let’s tackle the first major hurdle in this essay: HBS essay length.
-What does Harvard really mean by “no limit?”
-In concrete terms, for most candidates, that translates to somewhere between 400 and 1500 words, with the extreme ends being rare among submissions.
-It’s important to understand that HBS desires concision.
-However, that doesn’t mean that the Harvard admissions committee doesn’t appreciate a colorful essay.
-For Harvard, there is a large difference between padding a story and making it come alive.
+The obvious first hurdle of the HBS essay is length.
+What does Harvard mean by “no limit?”
+For most candidates, that translates concretely into 400-1500 words, with the extreme ends being rare among submissions.
+Most important is to recognize that HBS is looking for concision.
+That doesn’t mean, however, that the admissions committee won’t appreciate a colorful essay.
+And remember, for them there is a difference between padding a story and making it come alive.

-The next obstacle you’ll need to surmount is identifying a theme or themes for the essay.
-In order to do so, you should take the time to develop a clear understanding of what Harvard is looking for, and what advantages and disadvantages your profile presents.
-It could be valuable to find ways to either insert your strengths or to identify stories that balance obvious weaknesses.
+The next obstacle to face is selecting a theme (or themes) to write about in the essay.
+To do so, take time to develop a clear understanding of what HBS is looking for.
+What advantages and disadvantages does your profile present?
+It could be valuable to find ways to highlight your strengths, or to describe moments that balance out obvious weaknesses.

-Another approach you could employ involves pinpointing a passion and utilizing it as the foundation of your writing.
-Oftentimes, the best HBS applicants are those who demonstrate a drive, whether, in their professional or personal lives, that helps further a deep-seated goal.
-Though, if you do choose this strategy, you must make sure that you have the necessary examples and proper rationale to demonstrate a commitment to your goal.
+Another common approach involves pinpointing a passion and using it as the base of your essay writing.
+Often, HBS’ top applicants demonstrate a drive, whether in their professional or personal lives, that helps further a deep-seated goal.
+However, if you do choose this strategy, be sure that you have the necessary examples and rationale to demonstrate sincere commitment to your goal.

-In terms of its candidates, Harvard is often searching for those who can show themselves to be accomplished leaders.
-However, when writing on the topic of leadership, you should employ some caution.
-HBS asks for “what more” you’re willing to add in its prompt, so simply using examples that appear on your CV or in your recommendation letters may make the range of your experiences seem poor and, worse yet, may make the essay come across as dull.
+In terms of its candidates, Harvard is often searching for accomplished leaders.
+When writing on the topic of leadership though, proceed cautiously and remember to stay humble.
+HBS asks “what more” you’re willing to add in the essay prompt, so simply using examples that appear on a CV or in recommendation letters could make your range of experiences seem poor and, worse yet, cause the essay to read as dull.

-While there are a large number of ways in which you may approach Harvard’s essay, they should all include an engaging and honest portrayal of who you are.
-If possible, have someone read your draft or, if you don’t have anyone you trust to help you, set your writing aside for several days and reread it yourself; now ask, “Can you clearly imagine the person who wrote this?
-Can you empathize with what he or she felt?
-Can you truly envision an individual or do you just see a collection of footnotes?”
-If the response is negative, it’s better to head back to the drawing board.
-But don’t feel discouraged if you have to restart writing—many successful Harvard Business School applicants worked through dozens of drafts before they zeroed in on the best possible angle for the essay.
+While there are many ways to approach Harvard’s essay, make sure yours includes an engaging and honest portrayal of who you are.
+If possible, have someone read over your draft.
+If you don’t have anyone you trust to help you, set your writing aside for several days before rereading it yourself.
+Ask yourself, “Can I clearly imagine the person who wrote this?
+Can I empathize with what they felt?
+Can I truly envision an individual, or do I just see a collection of footnotes?”
+If the response is negative, best to head back to the drawing board.
+However, don’t feel discouraged if you do have to restart—many successful Harvard Business School applicants worked through dozens of drafts before zeroing in on the best angle for their essay.